oanaeser/Corn_Disease_Recognition/README.md

 2. Run the command: `NET=models/corn_disease_detector`
 3. Run the command: `DATASET=data/corn_disease_detector`
 4. Run the command: `imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/common_rust/Corn_Common_Rust (1278).jpg output.jpg`
-5. There should now be a file in the classification directory called output.jpg (or whatever you named the output)
+5. There should now be a file in the classification directory called output.jpg (or whatever you named the output file)
-6. Display the file to see what the computer has identified the image as
+6. Open the file to see what the computer has identified the image as

 Notes: